Horseshoe Bay, Bermuda

-A beach volleyball competition takes place once a week in the summer months, and is a regular activity for both tourists and locals alike.
-Horseshoe Bay is also the usual location for a New Years party organised by those members of the significant expat population who have opted not to go overseas for the season.
-The Bermuda Good Friday KiteFest is a great family event that takes place annually on Good Friday at Horseshoe Bay.
+A beach volleyball competition takes place once a week in the summer months and is a regular activity for both tourists and locals.
+Horseshoe Bay is also the usual location for a New Year's party organized by those members of the significant expat population who have opted not to go overseas for the season.
+The Bermuda Good Friday KiteFest is a great family event held annually on Good Friday at Horseshoe Bay.
 The largest annual event in Bermuda also takes place at Horseshoe Bay on Emancipation Day (usually the last Wednesday night & Thursday in July or the first Wednesday night & Thursday in August) called The Bermuda Beachfest Emancipation Celebration.
-Beachfest (as it is known) is an action packed 2 day event full of live entertainment, beach sports, cultural traditions, activities and more, and attracts the largest cross-section of locals and visitors on the island.
+Beachfest (as it is known) is an action-packed 2-day event full of live entertainment, beach sports, cultural traditions, activities, and more.
+It attracts the largest cross-section of locals and visitors on the island.

 Part of an army base, Warwick Camp, the area is still used for training by the Bermuda Regiment, especially in the winter months.
 The headland separating the western end from East Whale Bay holds the remains of fortifications that housed a coastal artillery battery, with another on the high ground behind.
 Horseshoe Bay itself lies in the danger area behind the butts of the rifle range of 800 yd, and the western end of the beach is littered with bullets fired from Enfield, Snider–Enfield, Martini–Henry, Lee–Metford, and Lee–Enfield rifles and other weapons of similar calibres.
 However, this range is no longer used due to the limited range of the 5.56mm NATO rifle cartridge, which has been used for the last three decades.